BionicCa/BionicCa/README.md

 ### Hi there 👋

-I’m Simon and I am a Fullstack Software Engineer from Germany 🇩🇪 based in Frankfurt.
+I’m Simon and I am a Software Architect from Germany 🇩🇪 based in Berlin.

-I work on the future architecture 🔭 using `C#`.
+I work on the future architecture 🔭 using `C#` and new in `Kotlin`.
 ⚡ Just found out recently how awesome Docker & Docker Compose can be!

 🤔 I'm Looking for help with Kubernetes Clusters and Vue.js.